 L'apprentissage, l'adaptation et la collaboration sont à la pointe des approches qui cherchent à trouver des solutions locales aux problèmes de développement et sont essentielles pour trouver des solutions « mieux adaptées » plutôt que les « meilleures pratiques », en particulier dans les environnements fragiles et touchés par un conflit.
 En utilisant une approche d’apprentissage et de collaboration, et en s’adaptant à un contexte en évolution, les autorités gouvernementales, les groupes communautaires, la société civile et le secteur privé, peuvent décomposer et analyser les causes profondes de l’inertie du développement afin d’identifier les points d’entrée, de rechercher des solutions, d’agir et de réfléchir sur les leçons apprises. À l'aide de trois études de cas, cette session examinera dans quelle mesure ces approches collaboratives ont contribué à la prévention des conflits et la consolidation de la paix - telles que les solutions locales, les points de réflexion et les itérations – et permettent aux programmes et aux partenaires locaux d'intégrer la redevabilité sociale dans les systèmes de gouvernance sous-nationaux et nationaux.

-Presenters: Bangaly Camara, President of NGO LEJEPAD of Guinea; Emmanuel Abeliwine, Team Leader, Engaging Subnational Authorities in Accountable Practices Project, International Rescue Committee.
+Presenters: Bangaly Camara, President of NGO LEJEPAD of Guinea; Emmanuel Abeliwine, Team Leader, Engaging Subnational Authorities in Accountable Practices Project, International Rescue Committee; Natalie Hill, Senior Advisor for Governance and Partnerships at Mercy Corps.

 Moderator: Maria Cavatore, Independent Consultant.